 Amazing Grass Protein Superfood The Original

 Amazing Grass’s Original Protein Superfood covers all nutrient bases.
-Including 20 grams of complete plant-based protein, seven different greens, and two servings of fruits and vegetables, this is the perfect nutrient boost to add to a daily routine or to keep on hand as an immunity add on when routines are interrupted.
+Including 20 grams of complete plant-based protein, seven different greens, and two servings of fruits and vegetables, this is a great nutrient boost to add to a daily routine or to keep on hand as an immunity add-on when routines are interrupted.

 More specifically, this product contains 12% of energy-boosting, plant-based iron and 20% of vitamin A which supports adaptive immunity, the body’s ability to adapt and respond to foreign invaders.